Haji Hussain Ansari: Personal life

 Ansari underwent open-heart surgery in 2018.
+After attending the March 2020 Tablighi Jamaat in Delhi Ansari and his son went into quarantine.
 He tested positive for COVID-19 during the COVID-19 pandemic in India in September 2020, and entered the Medanta hospital in Ranchi.
 He died there on 3 October 2020, aged 70 or 73, due to cardiac arrest, the day after testing negative for COVID-19.
 After his death the Chief Minister of Jharkhand, Hemant Soren, announced a two-day state mourning period.

+After his death, his son, Hafizul Hassan, was appointed minister on 5 February 2021.
+He obtained the portfolio's of tourism, arts and culture, youth affairs and sports, and minorities.